 Indians win 15th straight over Tigers with 7-2 victory

-Cleveland has won 16 of 17 in the season series, with Detroit’s only win coming on April 10 at Comerica Park.
-They play two more games against each other this year, Wednesday and Thursday at Progressive Field.

-The Indians’ longest single-season win streak over one team was when they beat the Baltimore Orioles 17 consecutive times from May 21-Sept.
+Cleveland beat the Tigers for the 15th straight time, a 7-2 victory Tuesday night that improved the Indians to 16-1 in the season series — with a loss at Comerica Park

+With two more games left in the series this week, the Indians have a chance to match their team record for consecutive wins against a team in one season, set against Baltimore from May 21-Sept.
 6, 1954.
+Just what the Indians need.

-The Indians entered play trailing Minnesota by five games in the AL Central and were 1½ games behind Tampa Bay for the second AL wild card.
+Cleveland entered trailing Minnesota by five games in the AL Central and were 1½ games behind Tampa Bay for the second AL wild card.

+“We’ve got to keep battling,” rookie Oscar Mercado said after homering.
+“We have a chance to do something special.
+We can’t get down on ourselves and think about how luck hasn’t been on our side.”

-Plutko (7-4) allowed two runs and four hits in his first win since he beat Detroit on Aug.
-27. The right-hander is 4-0 in his career against the Tigers, including three victories this season.
+Adam Plutko (7-4) allowed two runs and four hits in six innings his first win since he beat Detroit on Aug.
+27. He is 4-0 against the Tigers, including three victories this season.

 Mercado hit a solo drive off Zac Reininger (0-3) in the second for his 12th homer.
 Jordan Luplow’s pinch-hit triple in the third drove in two runs, and Roberto Pérez also had two hits and two RBIs.